Agha Mohammad Khan Qajar: Mazandaran's brief submission to the Zand dynasty

 The next year Ali-Morad Khan, in retaliation for Agha Mohammad Khan's attack on Tehran the previous year sent a huge army reportedly numbering 60,000 to Mazandaran in June 1784, aiming to crush the Qajars once and for all.
 His 15-year-old son Sheikh Veis Khan was put in command of the army, with Ali Morad staying behind in Tehran.
-When the army arrived, its people quickly surrendered to the Zands and the nobles defected.
+When the army arrived in Mazandaran, its people quickly surrendered to the Zands and the nobles defected.
 Agha Mohammad Khan and a few of his supporters fled to Astarabad, where he tried to fortify the city as much as possible.
 Meanwhile, Morteza Qoli changed his allegiance and began serving the Zand dynasty.
 Ali-Morad Khan then sent an army numbering 8,000 under his relative Mohammad Zahir Khan to Astarabad, and laid siege to the city.
 Agha Mohammad Khan had already stocked provisions in case of a siege.
 Every day his troops would try to lay waste to the countryside to limit the besiegers' provisions.
 This in the end made the besiegers' situation unsustainable, and allowed Agha Mohammad Khan to leave the city to attack them.
 Mohammad Zahir Khan fled towards the Karakum Desert, but was captured by Agha Mohammad Khan's Yomut allies and was brutally killed.
 Only a few of his men managed to survive.
-On the 14th of November Agha Mohammad marched from Astarabad into Mazandaran and defeated a Zand force at Ashraf.
-The Zands were unable to defend Sari and Sheikh Veis Khan fled to Tehran on November 23.
+On 14 November Agha Mohammad marched from Astarabad into Mazandaran and defeated a Zand force at Ashraf.
+The Zands were unable to defend Sari and Sheikh Veis Khan fled to Tehran on 23 November.

 First war with Jafar Khan Zand

 Meanwhile, Ali-Morad Khan had raised another group of Zand troops, which he sent to Mazandaran under the command of his cousin Rustam Khan Zand, only to be defeated by Agha Mohammad Khan.
 Ali-Morad Khan died on 11 February 1785.
 When Agha Mohammad Khan heard of his death, he went to Tehran to try to capture it.
 When he reached the city, the inhabitants quickly closed the gates, and told him that they would open the gate only for the king of Iran, who according to them was Jafar Khan Zand, who had succeeded Ali-Morad Khan.
 Thus Agha Mohammad Khan had to defeat Jafar Khan to be recognized as the king of Iran.
 He thereafter quickly marched towards Isfahan.
 Jafar Khan sent men to stop his advance towards the city, but they withdrew at Qom without putting up any resistance.
 Jafar Khan then sent an even larger Zand army towards Agha Mohammad Khan, who defeated the army near Kashan.
 Jafar Khan then fled to Shiraz.
-Agha Mohammad arrived at Isfahan on May 2, where he discovered what was left of the Zand treasure and Jafar Khan's harem.
+Agha Mohammad arrived at Isfahan on 2 May, where he discovered what was left of the Zand treasure and Jafar Khan's harem.
 The Qajar troops then looted the city.